 Like computers, smartphones are also enriched with many font typefaces.
 Though smartphone manufacturers fabricate a handful of well-known font types, you might, at some point in time, want to install fonts on Android that aren’t readily preinstalled.

 This comprehensive guide will teach you exactly how to install otf / ttf fonts on Android.
 The custom fonts as you want.

 Android is open source

-Even those with some technical expertise would admit that Android’s love for open source makes tinkering a lot more fun as compared to iOS.
+Even those with some technical expertise would admit that Android’s love for open source makes tinkering much more fun than iOS.